influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.8/administration/creating-connections.md

 - [Manage Kapacitor connections using the Chronograf UI](#manage-kapacitor-connections-using-the-chronograf-ui)
 - [Manage Kapacitor connections using .kap files](#manage-kapacitor-connections-using-kap-files)

 > Note: Connection details are stored in Chronograf’s internal database `chronograf-v1.db` `.src`.
-Typically, the only time you'll need to administer the internal database is when you're [restoring a Chronograf database](/chronograf/v1.8/administration/restoring-chronograf-db/).
+You may administer the internal database when [restoring a Chronograf database](/chronograf/v1.8/administration/restoring-chronograf-db/) or when [migrating a Chronograf configuration from BoltDB to etcd].

 ## Manage InfluxDB connections using the Chronograf UI